dirn/wishlist.old/SPEC.md

 - **Shopping List View**: Items that have been claimed by the user appear on their personal shopping list
 - **Mark as Purchased**: Users can mark claimed items as purchased
   - Purchased items move from shopping list to a "purchased items" list
-  - Purchased items are tracked separately from claimed items
+  - Claims and purchases are tracked separately (a claim tracks both the quantity claimed and the quantity purchased, but they are distinct values)

 ### Item Status Management